iihc2024/iihc2024.github.io/docs/Data/data_validation.md

 The solution needs to be provided in a single JSON file, and its format is described in [Output](output_format).
 ### Competition dataset

 {:.warning}
-> Dataset will the be made available on the 1st of September (starting date of the competition)
+> Dataset available the 1st of September

 ### Test dataset